CHNG2803: Energy and Fluid Systems Practice (2014 - Semester 1)

 For explanation of attributes and levels see Engineering & IT Graduate Outcomes Table.

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
-See Assessment Tab for details how each outcome is assessed.Maths/Science Methods and Tools (Level 2)
+See Assessment Tab for details how each outcome is assessed.Engineering/IT Specialisation (Level 2)

 You are technical consultant working for a large investment firm.
 The firm has identified an opportunity to produce absorption cycle air conditioners for Sydney, which is experiencing more frequent brownouts and blackouts in different parts of the city, particularly at peak temperatures during the day.
 The firm seeks more information before proceeding further.

 Your particular group must provide an overall evaluation of the engineering technology required for air conditioners using this type of cycle, with a final recommendation for your firm.
 In particular, the firm asks you to estimate the requirements for producing these air conditioners.
 Your group’s evaluation should include a technical evaluation of the technology, and you should also address ethical and social considerations (what implications does this investment possess for your firm?) - details below.

 Specifically you must build up a final report in the following stages: